rian39/notes/Hastie_2008.md

 "Of all the well-known learning methods, decision trees comes closest to meeting the requirements for serving as an off-the-shelf procedure for data-mining" [@hastie_elements_2009, 352]

+One major problem with trees is their high variance.
+Often a small change in the data can result in a very different series of splits, making interpretation somewhat precarious.
+The major reason for this instability is the hierarchical nature of the process: the effect of an error in the top split is propagated down to all of the splits below it.
+312

+Boosting is one of the most powerful learning ideas  introduced in the last twenty years.  ...
+The motivation for boosting was a procedure that combines the outputs of many "weak" classifiers to produce a powerful "committee."

 [the] _support vector machine_ ... produces nonlinear boundaries by constructing a linear boundary in a large transformed version of the feature space.
+417

 The _support vector machine_ classifier is an extension of this idea, where the dimension of the enlarged space is allowed to get very large, infinite in some cases.
 It seems that the computations would become prohibitive.
 It would also seem that with sufficient basis functions, the data would be separable, and overfitting would occur.
 423